ebshimizu/stats-of-the-storm/docs/README.md

 * [Replay File Format Reference](hots-replay-data.md)

 ## Download
-Stats of the Storm is a Windows-only application right now.
+Stats of the Storm is available for Windows and macOS (experimental).
 You can download the latest build from the [Releases](https://github.com/ebshimizu/stats-of-the-storm/releases) page.
 The first thing you'll want to do is set up the parser in the Settings menu, which you can reach by opening the menu in the top left corner of the app.
+The application is unsigned, so you will need to tell your respective OS to allow the installation of the app.

 Once you install the program, you can start parsing your own matches, or explore a database created by someone else.
 An example of this has been created for Phase 1 of the 2018 HGC, and Season 3 of the [NGS](https://nexusgamingseries.com), and instructions can be found [here](external-db.md).

+The macOS build should be considered _experimental_ at this time.
+I am testing the app on a VM, so it may behave differently on actual hardware.
+Please let me know what sort of problems come up there.

 Want to help develop?
 Found a bug?
 Check out the [project repository](https://github.com/ebshimizu/stats-of-the-storm/).